2017 – wow what a year!

 As we look ahead to another packed and busy 12 months, we thought it was worth reflecting briefly on 2017 and what the year has meant for the EEM team.

 We’ve not only grown our membership by 23%, from 84 (as reported in our Annual Report 2016/17), to 110 today, we’ve also been working closely with our members to build fantastic projects and programmes of work through our frameworks.
-In fact the throughput in the frameworks is projected to increase by 47% to £110m, in this year’s (2017/18) final figures.
+In fact the throughput in the frameworks is projected to double to £116m, in this year’s (2017/18) final figures.

 Just a few examples of the work we’re doing with members includes: